Pass vs Past

 A white BMW passed past me while I was on the road.

-Let us now take a look at the other term past.
 This is a word that refers to a time that has already passed or happened like when an adult person talks or reminisces about his childhood events.
-However, there is nothing to suggest that one can talk about events that took place years ago as anything happening only moments before also classifies as past.
+This is when past is used as a noun.
+Look at the following example.

 When talking about the difference between pass and past, the following sentences beautifully exemplify how the two words can be used side by side in a sentence.

 Sachin was clearly past his prime when he passed the age of 35.